VasaviDuggu/Nyaya_mitra/README.md

 ---

 ## ⚖️ Disclaimer
-NyayaMitra AI is an educational accessibility tool designed to assist citizens in understanding public legal notices.
+NyayaMitra AI is an AI tool designed to assist citizens in understanding public legal notices.
 It is **not** a replacement for professional legal representation.
 Always consult a qualified advocate or attorney before submitting formal legal responses.